-We are pursuing the development of RP-3500 as a monotherapy and in combination with approved PARP inhibitors and other modalities.
-In the near future, we may explore the use of our product candidates, including RP-3500 and RP-6306, in combination with other therapies, including those that are not yet approved.
-If we choose to develop a product candidate for use in combination with an approved therapy, we are subject to the risk that the FDA or comparable foreign regulatory authorities could revoke approval of, or that safety, efficacy, manufacturing, or supply issues could arise with, the therapy used in combination with our product candidates are replaced as the standard of care, the FDA or comparable foreign regulatory authorities may require us to conduct additional clinical trials, or we may not be able to obtain adequate reimbursement from third-party payors.
+We may explore the use of our product candidates in combination with other therapies, including those that are not yet approved.
+For example, pursuant to the terms of the Roche Agreement, we have retained the right to conduct specified clinical trials of camonsertib in combination with RP-6306.
+If we choose to develop a product candidate for use in combination with an approved therapy, we are subject to the risk that the FDA or comparable foreign regulatory authorities could revoke approval of, or that safety, efficacy, manufacturing, or supply issues could arise with, the therapy used in combination with our product candidates.
+If the therapies we use in combination with our product candidates are replaced as the standard of care, the FDA or comparable foreign regulatory authorities may require us to conduct additional clinical trials, or we may not be able to obtain adequate reimbursement from third-party payors.
 The occurrence of any of these risks could result in our product candidates, if approved, being removed from the market or being less successful commercially.